-The UK Ministry of Defence (MoD) have an established presence within the Magilligan Point of Northern Ireland.
-The MoD isa competent authority in the same way as other public bodies, Government Departments etc. and follow the assenting requirements for activities within MPAs, including ASSI and HRAs.
-The military use their own environmental; assessment of military activities, as military activity is not widely covered by JNCC conservation advice.
-However, there is minor indication that any military activities are having any negative impact on the marine environment.
+The UK Ministry of Defence (MoD) have an established presence within the Ballykinler area both historically and through the retention of the training area within the former Ballykinler Training Centre.
+Generally, the activities undertaken are not made public, and the MoD use their own environmental assessment of military activities - military activity is not widely covered by JNCC conservation advice.
+The MoD have incorporated all designated MPAs into their Environmental Protection Guidelines (Maritime) and wider Marine Environmental and Sustainability Assessment Tool.
+These guidelines are used to manage MoD activity to minimise the associated risks to the environment within the management plan.
+However, there is minor indication that military activities are having any negative impact on the marine environment.

-In the Republic of Ireland, DoD has created a strategic guidance which, under the White Paper on Defence provides strategic comprehensive defence up to the period 2025.
+In the RoI, Department of Defence has created a strategic guidance which under the White Paper on Defence provides strategic comprehensive defence up to the period 2025.
 This highlights the range of activities undertaken by all military operators and along with appropriate practices to sustain, maintain and enhance the marine environment in which they take place.